 Memory: A Tool, Not Your True Self

 Memory is a faculty.
-It is a mental function that stores past experiences and makes them available for recall.
+A mental function that stores past experiences and makes them available for recall.
 It helps you recognize a face, learn from a mistake, navigate familiar ground.
-It is software, in the most literal sense – a tool the mind uses to transact with the world.
-And like any tool, it is an object.
+It is software, in the most literal sense, a tool the mind uses to transact with the world.
+Like any tool, it is an object.
 It can be picked up, examined, set down.
-More importantly: it can be observed.
+It can be observed.

-Here is where the argument turns.
 You are conscious of your memories.
 You can recall them, survey them, evaluate them.
 You can remember a past choice and wince, or remember it and feel relief, or watch it without reaction at all.
 In each case, something is doing the observing.
-That something – the “I” that is aware of the memory – cannot itself be the memory.
+That something, the “I” that is aware of the memory, cannot itself be the memory.
 The observer and the observed are not the same thing.
 If you can see it, you are not it.

-This is not wordplay.
 It is a structural point.
 For you to be aware of a memory, you must have existed before that memory was formed.
 You were present when the event occurred, present when it was stored, present when it is now recalled.
 The memory arrived in time; the one aware of it did not arrive with it.
-Your self-image, your self-judgment, your entire account of what kind of person you are – all of this is memory-based.
+Your self-image, your self-judgment, your entire account of what kind of person you are, all of this is memory-based.
 But the “I” that holds that account, that reads it, that suffers over it, is not memory-based.
 It preceded every entry in that account.

 Mistaking memory for identity is so natural it goes unnoticed.
-This is not a personal error.
-It is the default position of every mind that has not examined itself carefully.
+It is the default position of every mind that has not examined itself.

-Consider the illustration from the notes.
 You enter a cinema during the last five minutes of the film.
 You see the hero in handcuffs, about to be sentenced.
-You have no context – no knowledge of the two hours that preceded this scene – and so you conclude the verdict is unjust.
+You have no context, no knowledge of the two hours that preceded this scene, and so you conclude the verdict is unjust.
 The judgment feels certain, but it is built on a fragment.
 Now apply this to the way you judge yourself.
 The memory you carry of your worst choices is the last five minutes.
 It is a small, recent slice of an existence whose full arc you cannot see.
-To declare yourself defined by those five minutes is to make the same error as the late arrival in the cinema – certainty built on an incomplete view.
+To declare yourself defined by those five minutes is to make the same error as the late arrival in the cinema: certainty built on an incomplete view.

 The Unblemished Witness: Your True Identity

-Here is the distinction the previous section opened: if memory is an object that the “I” observes, then the “I” cannot be the memory.
-Fine.
-But this only pushes the question back.
-What is this “I” that stands prior to memory, that watches every thought, every recollection, every pang of regret – and yet is never itself the thing watched?
+What is this “I” that stands prior to memory, that watches every thought, every recollection, every pang of regret and yet is never itself the thing watched?

-This is where the logic becomes precise.
 Guilt requires a doer.
 Regret requires someone who chose and then suffered the choice.
-But the Sākṣī – the Ātmā, your true Self – is categorically not a doer.
+But the Sākṣī the Ātmā, your true Self is categorically not a doer.
 The actions of your life belong to the body-mind, to the ego (ahaṅkāra) that organized those actions and claimed authorship of them.
 The Witness was present for all of it.
 It illumined every decision, every failure, every moment of shame.
 But “being present for” is not the same as “being the author of.”
 A light illumines a crime scene without being the criminal.

-The confusion is understandable and universal.
 We have spent our entire lives equating “I” with the one who acts, decides, succeeds, and fails.
 The idea that the deepest “I” stands entirely outside that drama feels at first like an evasion.
-But consider what the cinema screen does.
 When a film shows a house burning, the screen is not scorched.
 When it shows a flood, the screen is not wet.
-Every image – violent, tender, ugly, beautiful – appears on the screen, depends on the screen, and leaves the screen entirely unchanged.
+Every image violent, tender, ugly, beautiful appears on the screen, depends on the screen, and leaves the screen entirely unchanged.
 The movie cannot happen without the screen.
 And the screen is never the movie.

 You are that awareness.
 Not the story the memory tells about you.
 Not the verdict the ego pronounces on your character.
 The actionless Witness, eternally unblemished, watching all of it.

-This is the ground on which the next claim stands: not that you should feel free from your past, but that you are already free – and have been from the beginning.
+Not that you should feel free from your past, you are already free, and have been from the beginning.
 The question is whether that freedom is an arbitrary comfort or whether it rests on something real.

 Beyond Consolation: The Structural Truth of Mithyā